up

 Office of Grants Management (OGM)

 OGM supports DEP, DGS, DOT, other departments, and the overall administration in pursuing climate change related grant opportunities to achieve the County's climate change goals.
-OGM is coordinating the County's effort to secure once-in-generation federal climate funds available through the Federal Inflation Reduction Act and Bipartisan Infrastructure Law.
+OGM is coordinating the County's effort to secure once-in-generation Federal climate funds available through the Federal Inflation Reduction Act and Bipartisan Infrastructure Law.

-Department of Health and Human Services (DHHS)
+Department of Health and Human Services (HHS)

 The Latino Health Initiative (LHI) has conducted a series of Latino community conversations to assess the knowledge, attitudes, and practices of a sample of Latino community members regarding environment related practices associated to consumer waste and recycling.
-LHI will use the findings from these community conversations to develop program activities that address climate and the environment directly, including plans to convene county environmental stakeholders and decision-makers to discuss the processes, results, and findings of the community feedback collected and identify concrete action steps to better inform, educate, and mobilize Montgomery County Latinos around environmental protection and climate change issues.
+LHI will use the findings from these community conversations to develop program activities that address climate and the environment directly, including plans to convene County environmental stakeholders and decision-makers to discuss the processes, results, and findings of the community feedback collected and identify concrete action steps to better inform, educate, and mobilize Montgomery County Latinos around environmental protection and climate change issues.

 Department of Housing and Community Affairs (DHCA)